tier2tickets/Knowledge-Base/content/integration/advanced.rst

 .. image:: images/advanced-open.png

-You can reset this field to default by submitting a blank field.
+You can reset this field to default by submitting is as blank.

 Defaults
 ------------